Postgraduate fees and funding

 A new system of postgraduate loans for master's degrees for students who are resident in England was announced in the Chancellor’s 2015 Autumn Statement.
-The government-backed student loans will be introduced from August 2016 and will provide a non means-tested loan of up to £10,000 for master's degrees in all subject areas.
+The government-backed student loans will provide a non means-tested loan of up to £11,222 (in 2020/21) for master's degrees in all subject areas.
 You can now apply online through the government's website.

-The UK Government has also proposed postgraduate research loans for PhD students starting in 2018.
+The UK Government also introduced postgraduate research loans for PhD students in 2018.
+In 2020/21 students can apply for a loan of up to £26,445 over the duration of their PhD.

 For more information, visit our Fees and Funding page.